Sabrinas Organizing

 Organize the inside of the changing table.

-It looks like we didn't do anything.
+It appears that we didn't take any action.
 Well, we did!
 Here is the changing table opened.
 Check out the magic!
-We started by adding a plastic shoebox bin and placing the baby's shoes (Affiliate Link) and socks (Affiliate Link) in it.
+We started by adding a plastic shoebox bin and placing the baby's shoes (affiliate) and socks (affiliate) in it.
 It didn't need to be neat, just accessible.

 The baby did have an extra changing table pad just in case he soiled himself on the other one, so it now had a home in this drawer.